Conservation Assistance Programs

 CRP: The Conservation Reserve Program (CRP) is the main conservation program administered by FSA.
 It pays a yearly rental payment in exchange for farmers removing environmentally sensitive land from agricultural production and planting species that will improve environmental quality.
 Information about this and other FSA conservation programs are available on their Conservation Programs web page.
 There is currently a General Signup available through April 7th, 2023.
 Continuous CRP signup is also available.

 Note that tree planting assistance may also available through USDA and ND Game and Fish programs.
 While other programs include trees as one of the eligible conservation practices, the two programs listed here are specifically for tree planting and windbreak management.

 Even if the application deadline for a tree program has passed, we can still begin planning your tree planting for a future application.
 Please call or stop in to discuss these or any other conservation programs; more planning information is available on the Tree Information and Tree Services pages.
 You might also check out the Conservation Planning Resources section of the News and Information page to help plan trees and other conservation practices.

 NDCDEA Tree Planting Initiative: This grant from the ND Outdoor Heritage Fund is administered by the ND Soil Conservation District Employees Association.
 It offers 75% cost share to install approved tree plantings.
 Applications including a tree plan that meets specifications are usually due in late summer.
-The current application deadline for 2024 plantings was March 30th, 2023, although there may be another round later this summer.
+The application deadline for 2024 plantings was March 30th, 2023, although there may be another round later this summer.
 The minimum size planting that can apply at our current rates is 2000 feet of trees.
 Contact SCD staff for application information and planning assistance.